samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 *Ingested Poison*

 A creature that ingests Midnight Tears suffers no effect until the stroke of midnight.
 Any effect that ends the [Poisoned](/sources/dnd/free-rules/rules-glossary#PoisonedCondition) condition neutralizes this poison.
-If the poison hasn’t been neutralized before midnight, the creature makes a DC 17 Constitution saving throw, taking 31 (9d6) Poison damage on a failed save or half as much damage on a successful one.
+If the poison hasn't been neutralized before midnight, the creature makes a DC 17 Constitution saving throw, taking 31 (9d6) Poison damage on a failed save or half as much damage on a successful one.

 ---